-Lecture Hrs: 5 Lab Hrs: 25 MAK216 Extreme Transformation Makeup to create a blank canvas on anyone and to transform them into looking like a celebrity using only contour and highlighting.
+Credit Hrs: 1 Lecture Hrs: 5 Lab Hrs: 25 This course continues the study of the theory of sculptural light and shading.
+After completing this course, students will have the knowledge and skill to create a blank canvas on anyone and to transform them into looking like a celebrity using only contour and highlighting.